Hosting an Italian wine night or dinner is a brilliant way to sample wines from a different region. Everyone brings a bottle to share.

 Looking for delicious Italian-inspired recipes, tips, and tricks?
 View everything Italian-related all in one place: Hy-Vee's Italian Cooking Guide!

 Barbera is a dry red wine known for its deep color, low tannins and high acid levels.
 When young, it has an intense aroma of fresh red cherries and blackberries.
 When aged in toasted or seared oak barrels, the wine can develop an increased complexity in flavor and bring out slight vanilla notes.
 More versatile than Barbaresco, Barbera pairs well with just about anything you throw at it.

 Often compared to Pinot Noir, this wine contains smooth tannins and has a ripe fruit-forward flavor.
 Brunello pairs well with grilled meats, game, and aged cheese.

 Produced in Tuscany, Italy, Chianti wines are made from various grapes.
-Chianti wines have many different classifications ranging from Classico to Superiore, and their flavors often include tart, spicy, and herbaceous notes.
-It pairs well with red meats, prosciutto, and pasta dishes.
+Chianti wines have many classifications ranging from Classico to Superiore, and their flavors often include tart, spicy and herbaceous notes.
+It pairs well with red meats, prosciutto and pasta dishes.

-This red sparkling wine can come in various levels of dryness and sweetness: secco (bone dry/dry), amabile (off-dry/sweet), and dolce (very sweet).
-Sweet Lambrusco is commonly found in the United States and contains hints of strawberry flavors with a slight bitter finish.
+This sparkling red wine can come in various levels of dryness and sweetness: secco (bone dry/dry), Amabile (off-dry/sweet) and dolce (very sweet).
+Sweet Lambrusco is commonly found in the United States and contains hints of strawberry flavors with a slightly bitter finish.

 P.S.
-Speaking of sparkling red wine, next time you host a gathering, mix up a batch of this Sparkling Red Wine Sangria (pictured above).
+Speaking of sparkling red wine, mix up a batch of sparkling sangria next time you host a gathering.

 Vino Nobile de Montepulciano